phhai1710/BinancePriceBar/README.md

 ![Touchbar](https://github.com/phhai1710/BinancePriceBar/blob/main/Resources/touchbar.gif?raw=true)

-Cyptocurrency prices on MacBook Touch Bar, <b>running real time</b>.
+Cryptocurrency prices on MacBook Touch Bar, <b>running real time</b>.

 The app runs in background and can be accessed anywhere by tapping the `₿` icon on the Touch Bar Control Strip.